 The Guidance being offered by ACEPLAB is set out to help you achieve the desired marks on your first sitting.
 The IELTS module is taught by experienced UK based IELTS tutors.

-The IELTS course focuses on ALL of the four skill components of the IELTS test (Reading, Listening, Writing, Speaking).
+The IELTS preparation course focuses on ALL of the four skill components of the IELTS test (ielts general reading, Listening, Writing, Speaking).

 The tutors will offer live VIDEO-LINK classes accessible only through our website, exercises for each module which you will complete and submit to your TUTOR for feedback via the website.
 Test samples and quizzes will be offered to give you a greater understanding of the test format and help you achieve your best IELTS score during your first attempt.